shoxa0707/GoogLeNet/README.md

 ## <span style="color:blue">GoogLeNet Training and Results</span>

-GoogleNet is trained using distributed machine learning systems with a modest amount of model and data parallelism.<br>
+GoogleNet is trained using distributed machine learning systems with a modest amount of model<br>
-The training used asynchronous stochastic gradient descent with a momentum of 0.9 and a fixed learning rate schedule <br>
+and data parallelism.
+The training used asynchronous stochastic gradient descent with a momentum<br>
+of 0.9 and a fixed learning rate schedule decreasing the learning rate by 4% every 8 epochs. <br>
-decreasing the learning rate by 4% every 8 epochs.
-Below is an image of the results of the teams that performed <br>
+Below is an image of the results of the teams that performed for ILSVRC 2014.
+GoogleNet stood <br>
-for ILSVRC 2014.
-GoogleNet stood in first place with an error rate of 6.67%.
+in first place with an error rate of 6.67%.

 <a><img src="images/googleresult.png"/></a>